xengeo/java-fundamentals/bites/06_arithmetic_bite.md

 > If you hate maths, fear not - we're going to do pretty simple stuff here :)

-Doing maths in Java is as simple as it is to do maths in Python.
-The common operators are exactly what you would probably expect them to be.
+Java makes things simple, as the common operators are exactly what you would probably expect them to be.

 ```java
 // addition